|Nutritional Guidelines (per serving)|

 - Salt to taste

-- Chop off the stems on the spinach close to the roots and throw roots away.
-Wash the spinach very well under running water till absolutely clean.
+Chop off the stems on the spinach close to the roots, and throw the roots away.
+Wash the spinach very well under running water until absolutely clean.

-- Drain fully (use a salad spinner if necessary) and then chop coarsely.
-Keep aside.
+Drain fully (use a salad spinner if necessary), and then chop coarsely.
+Set aside.

-- Heat the oil in a deep pan on a medium flame.
-When hot, add the cumin seeds and cook till they stop spluttering.
-Now add the dry red chilli and allow to cook for 30 seconds or till darker.
+Heat the oil in a deep pan on a medium flame.
+When hot, add the cumin seeds, and cook until they stop spluttering.
+Now add the dry red chili, and allow to cook for 30 seconds or until darker.

-- Add the finely chopped garlic and fry till it starts to turn a pale golden color.
-Now add the onions and fry till soft.
+Add the finely chopped garlic, and fry until it starts to turn a pale golden color.
+Now add the onions.
+Fry until soft.

-- Add the spinach and mix well.
-Cook uncovered till the spinach wilts slightly.
+Add the spinach, and mix well.
+Cook uncovered until the spinach wilts slightly.

-- Add all the spices and salt to taste.
+Add all the spices, and salt to taste.
 Stir well to mix all ingredients.
-Cook for another 3-4 minutes and turn fire off.
+Cook for another 3-4 minutes.